 Avoid fish with a high content of mercury; better kinds of fish include salmon, light canned tuna, sardine, snapper, haddock, tilapia, herring, crawfish, catfish, and various others.
 Sardines are a great source of calcium, which is particularly important for bone health.

 Limit your frying to a minimum

 Try to limit your consumption of fried foods.
-If you have to fry food, make sure you don’t use polyunsaturated oils of the type that your free radicals thrive on
+If you have to fry food, make sure you don’t use polyunsaturated oils – the type that free radicals thrive on.

-In addition to diet and nutrition, various studies have linked good sleeping habits, i.e. sufficient sleep, has a direct link to living healthy and longevity.
-Naturally, the question arises as to what sleeping “sufficiently” implies, for the same studies attribute some harm to both sleeping too little as well as too much.
+In addition to diet and nutrition, various studies have linked good sleeping habits to longer, healthier life expectancy.
+Naturally, the question arises as to what sleeping “sufficiently” implies, for attribute some harm to both sleeping too little as well as too much.

 In one study, researchers followed pairs of twins since twins are presumably raised in same environments and with equal hereditary factors.
 They conducted a study of over 21,000 twins for more than 22 years, with special interest on each twin’s sleep patterns and subsequent diseases and other longevity factors.
 The fact that the researchers managed the study for the duration of more than two decades gave their findings excellent peer reviews.

-It has always been said that one of the best antidotes to withdrawal and depression is laughter, and that the more you laugh, and how you laugh (i.e. a flat-out and unabashed laughter is better than a quiet and subdued one), the healthier your life, and the longer you’ll live.
+It has always been said that one of the best antidotes to withdrawal and depression is laughter, and that the more you laugh, the healthier you’ll be.

-In a “social life for longevity” study conducted by the University of North Carolina and published in the journal of National Academy of Sciences, the findings were that an active lifestyle definitely has a good impact on general health and disease prevention.
-The researchers further emphasized that the beneficial effects of an active lifestyle improved health at every age and every stage of life.
+In a “social life for longevity” study conducted by the University of North Carolina and published in the journal of National Academy of Sciences, the findings suggested that a socially active lifestyle contributed to better general health and disease prevention.
+The researchers further emphasized that the beneficial effects of an active social life improved health at every age and every stage of life.

 One of the secrets to longevity involves keeping up your mental faculties by participating in thought-provoking mental activities that are both entertaining and engaging.

-Experts in living healthier and longer concur in the notion that if you want to join the centenarian club and still live vigorously when you get there, you might want to indulge in any games or habits that keep your mind working.
-Naturally, crossword puzzles come to mind, as do chess, card games such as bridge and, especially, games that achieve both stimulating the mind as well as socialising.
+Experts in living healthier and longer concur in the notion that if you want to join the centenarian club and still live vigorously when you get there, you might want to indulge in activities or habits that keep your mind working.
+Naturally, crossword puzzles come to mind, as do chess, card games such as bridge and, especially, games that achieve both stimulating the mind as well as socializing.

-In addition, so goes the saying: “Strain your brain your memory to retain!
-Using mental workouts, like puzzles, word searches and mind games, can also help slow the progression of cognitive diseases like Alzheimer’s and any one of the other dementias.
+Using mental workouts, like puzzles, word searches and mind games, might also help slow the progression of cognitive diseases like Alzheimer’s and other types of dementia.

-If anything, we learned in this article how important it is to fight off the oxidative stress and free radical that roam continually through our bodies.
-We fight back with actual, consumable antioxidants, such as we find in the foods and supplements that we listed, as well as with the antioxidants that our bodies produce on a daily basis.
+If anything, we learned in this article how important it is to fight off the oxidative stress and free radicals that roam continually through our bodies.
+We can fight back by eating antioxidant-rich foods and supplements that we listed, as well as with the antioxidants that our bodies produce on a daily basis.
 This latter we accomplish primarily by shirking off as much of our daily stress as we can manage, but also by embracing the healthy lifestyles that help generate those non-consumed antioxidants.